While you might be more familiar with the badges that go on sashes and vests, badging has a newish contemporary in education: the digital badge.

-Benefits of Badging for PK-12 Students
+The Benefits of Badges in PK-12 Students

 Badging gives students a sense of agency in their learning.
 The Nellie Mae Education Foundation, which has invested significant resources in studying the benefits of badging in education, finds that badging encourages students to pursue interests and skills that they enjoy -- and gives classroom teachers an edge in helping them.
 They also find that badging strengthens teacher assessment, if done correctly, and gives teachers a way to formally recognize skills that may not fit neatly into curricular frameworks.
 Some of these skills, like leadership and management, are necessary for the workplace but don't always compute in the classroom.
 Enter the digital badge!

 Students experience autonomy in their learning.
 Teachers learn more about what interests students and develop strong, positive relationships.
 They can drive their instruction with more data on their students.
-Students feel a sense of accomplishment that they can take with them the rest of their lives.
+Students feel a sense of accomplishment that they can take with them for the rest of their lives.
 Sounds good, right?

-Badging in Action
+Badges in Action

 What can students do after they earn badges?
-They can continue their study by taking additional courses or by working towards an industry-recognized certificate in fields like medical assisting, cyber security, marketing, and entrepreneurship.
+They can continue their study by taking additional courses or by working towards an industry-recognized certificate in fields like medical assisting, cybersecurity, marketing, and entrepreneurship.
 They could also opt to take college-level courses, pursue work-study experience, select another badge, move onto advanced classes, or view the badge as an endpoint for that set of competencies.